Afghanistan: Taliban take control of presidential palace, say war is over

 8.55 am: A State Department official tells AP that the American flag is no longer flying at the United States Embassy in Kabul as the military races to evacuate diplomats and civilians from the Afghanistan capital.

 8.40 am: Videos show chaos at Kabul airport as the Taliban seize control of Afghan capital.
-Hundreds of Afghans desperate to leave the country are flooding the airport.
+Thousands of Afghans desperate to leave the country are crowding at the airport.

 8.35 am: Former United States President Donald Trump calls for his successor Joe Biden to resign after the Taliban quickly seized control of Afghanistan, reports AFP.